RohitRajendran/components/components/atoms/Input/Input.md

 ### props.disableOptionalFlag

 If an input is _not_ marked as `required` it will show an `(Optional)` flag in the label.
 You can disable this behavior by setting the `disableOptionalFlag` prop to `true`.

+### props.explanation

+The `explanation` prop allows you to add additional text that appears above the input field its self.
+This prop requires spacing on top of the component, it's absolute positioned and therefore overlays other elements.
+It also needs to be placed with enough spacing from the top of the screen so it doesn't get cut off.